 He received his B.F.A. from the University of North Carolina at Chapel Hill.

-David Gordon is leading Tribeca Grill to new standards in wine service.
-Since the restaurant opened in 1990, he has expanded the wine list 20-fold, establishing Tribeca Grill as a wine destination.
-His impressive list - 1,800 selections and over 20,000 bottles -- has received Wine Spectator's Grand Award every year since 2002.
-Only 76 restaurants worldwide hold this honor and only 5 are in New York City.
+David Gordon leads the highest standards of wine service at Tribeca Grill.
+The restaurant opened in 1990 with 60 selections and over the years, David has increased the number of selections to 2200 with over 20,000 bottles in inventory.
+He has cultivated this extensive collection while keeping the pricing at very fair levels.
+Tribeca Grill has received Wine Spectator's Grand Award every year since 2002.
+Only 81 restaurants worldwide hold this honor and only 9 are in New York City.
 He is most proud of the over 300 different Chateauneuf du Papes on the list, the largest collection in the world from that appellation.

 As a consultant, he has created stellar wine lists for a number of New York restaurants including Stone Park Café, The Sea Grill, Rock Center Café, Verbena, Icon, Sardi's, District and Old Homestead.
-With Steven Olson, he recently designed the entire wine and spirits program for the eleven restaurants at the Borgata, a two thousand-room hotel and casino in Atlantic City.
+He designed the entire wine and spirits program for the eleven restaurants at the Borgata, a two thousand-room hotel and casino in Atlantic City that opened in 2003.
 For the Borgata, he helped create the very successful Women in Wine event, an annual gathering of the greatest women owners and winemakers in the world where they pour wines alongside food stations manned by Borgata chefs such as Wolfgang Puck, Michael Mina and Bobby Flay.

-David has been featured in articles in many publications including Wine Spectator, Wine and Spirits Magazine, Cheers, New York Magazine, Santé, The Wine Enthusiast, Market Watch, The New York Times and Time Out New York.
+David has been featured in articles in many publications including Wine Spectator, Wine and Spirits Magazine, The Wall Street Journal, The New York Times, New York Magazine, Santé, The Wine Enthusiast, Market Watch, Time Out New York and Eater.com.
 He frequently participates in the NY Times wine panel with Eric Asimov and Florence Fabricant.
-He has been heard on Tampa's Vine Talk radio show, is a regular guest lecturer on Crystal Cruise lines and has worked with CBS on segments for "Tony's Table."
+He is a regular guest lecturer on Crystal Cruise lines.

 David is honored to have participated as a guest sommelier at the Wine Spectator's Wine Experience every year since 1991.
 Along with America's best sommeliers, they taste, decant and prepare thousands of wines to be served at the event.
-He has organized and led the sommelier service at La Paulée de New York, a Burgundian tasting and dinner organized by fellow sommelier Daniel Johnnes.
-Most recently, he presided over 50 sommeliers who participated in the 2007 La Paulee, where hundreds of wine collectors shared rare bottles from their personal collections with 20 different winemakers from Burgundy.
+He has organized and led the sommelier service at La Paulée de New York, a Burgundian tasting and dinner organized by fellow sommelier Daniel Johnnes since its inception in 2000.
+Most recently, he presided over 60 sommeliers who participated in the 2014 La Paulée, where hundreds of wine collectors shared rare bottles from their personal collections with 30 different winemakers from Burgundy.

 His charitable efforts include participating in the American Cancer Society's Celebrity Chef and Sommelier event in Hartford, CT for the past several years as well as presenting wine tastings for the Make a Wish foundation.

 David hosts frequent wine dinners and events at Tribeca Grill.
-He produces and distributes his own California wine under the Jeanne Marie, Bacchus, and Sandy Cove labels.
+He produces and distributes his own California wine under the Jeanne Marie and Bacchus, and makes a New Zealand Sauvignon Blanc under the Sandy Cove label.
 Throughout his career, David Gordon has educated thousands of people on the joy of drinking wine.